todatech/csda-lab/lab1/lab1_submission.md

 # Deployment

 These movie recommender systems are useful for the streaming companies such as Crave or Netflix in order to engage the viewers and keep them on the website for longer period of time and more often while increasing customer’s satisfaction with the services.

+This model should be reviewed and updated every 3-5 years, as we wish to find out whether there is a change of consumer behaviors.
+This might be due to changes in external factors that are not depicted in our model.